 - is experiencing symptoms of COVID-19 and is seeking a medical diagnosis

 Full-time employees are entitled to 80 hours of paid sick leave.
 Part-time employees are entitled to the number of hours that the employee works, on average, over a two-week period.
+Employees taking Paid Sick Leave are to be paid their regular rate of pay up to $511 per day and $5,110 in the aggregate.
 The amount of paid sick time is not dependent on the length of time the employee has been employed by an employer.
 Paid sick time provided under the Act ceases after the termination of the need for paid sick time.